+* MMT CO2e = Million metric tons of carbon dioxide equivalent

+^ Note that the oil and gas production and processing GHG emissions are very close to the 3% value and thus if this is a chosen threshold there is a possibility that this source category may be above the threshold in the near term.

+ᶧ Note that the Landfills source category has already been regulated under CAA section 111 and the characterization of the emissions here reflect reductions of the GHG emissions as a result of that regulation as a co-benefit.

-Based on this analysis, the EPA is applying a threshold of 3 percent of U.S. GHG emissions as a threshold to evaluate a source category’s emissions to determine significance for purposes of 111(b).
-The EPA is also determining that source categories that are less than this value (i.e., 3 percent) will necessarily be insignificant without consideration of any other factors.
+Based on this analysis, the EPA is applying a threshold of 3 percent of U.S. GHG emissions to evaluate a source category’s emissions to determine significance for purposes of CAA section 111(b).
+The EPA is also determining that source categories that are less than this value (i.e., 3 percent or less) will necessarily be insignificant without consideration of any other factors.

-EPA acknowledges that, when interpreting other CAA provisions, the EPA has used different thresholds to define “significant contribution,” but it is appropriate to select a threshold based on the nature of the problem being addressed.
-For example, to address the problem of interstate transport under CAA 111(a)(2)(D)(i)(I) -- which concerns criteria pollutants, i.e., pollutants that affect the NAAQS -- the EPA selected a threshold of 1%, based on analysis of air quality modeling specific to the criteria pollutant at issue.
-76 FR 48,208, 48,236 (Aug.
+The EPA acknowledges that, when interpreting other CAA provisions, the EPA has used different thresholds to define “significant contribution,” but it is appropriate to select a threshold based on the nature of the problem being addressed.
+For example, to address the problem of interstate transport under CAA section 111(a)(2)(D)(i)(I) -- which concerns criteria pollutants, i.e., pollutants that affect the NAAQS -- the EPA selected a threshold of 1 percent based on analysis of air quality modeling specific to the criteria pollutant at issue.
+76 FR 4820848208, 48236 (Aug.
 8, 2011) (Cross-State Air Pollution Rule (CSAPR)).
 For criteria pollutants, both the location and quantity of emissions are factors in determining their impact.
 In contrast, the impact of GHGs (e.g, climate change) is based on a cumulative global loading, and the location of emissions is not nearly as important a factor as it is for assessing local impacts associated with criteria pollutants.
 Because GHGs do not have the local near-term impacts that criteria pollutants tend to have, a larger value is appropriate to use in determining significance as it still addresses the health and welfare impacts of GHG emissions without specifically evaluating local near-term impacts, which is analytically unreasonable to do given the global nature of GHGs.
-While the 3% threshold will be applied against domestic emissions, source categories exceeding that threshold represent a much smaller fraction of global GHG emissions.
+While the 3 percent threshold will be applied against domestic emissions, source categories exceeding that threshold represent a much smaller fraction of global GHG emissions.

 By determining a threshold, the EPA is setting a clear indication of how source categories will be evaluated for significance based on GHG emissions.
 For those source categories that are below the 3 percent threshold, the EPA would make a determination (through future rulemaking) of insignificance.
 This means that if a source category collectively emits 3 percent or less of the total U.S. GHG emissions, it will be considered to be insignificant.
 For those source categories that are above the threshold, a more detailed evaluation of other criteria can be used to make a determination of significance.
-This is described in Section IV.D below.
+This is described in sectionsection IV.D below.
 It is important for the EPA to make this clear indication as it allows source categories and the general public a level of transparency as to how the EPA will be evaluating source categories for significance.
 The threshold in this action will provide a degree of certainty regarding whether a source category will later be found significant or insignificant based on the threshold.